ATD 1-LAW

 False

-The creditor should disclose to the surety the facts that are likely to affect the surety’s liability
+i.
+The creditor should disclose to the surety the facts that are likely to affect the suretyā€™s liability.ii.
+The guarantee should not be obtained by misrepresenting the facts to the surety.iii.
+It must contain all the essentials of a valid contract.

 Which of the following is not a party to a contract of guarantee?